jecki/DHParser/documentation_src/manuals/05_testing.rst

 left as an exercise to the reader.
 Here are some suggestions for more exercises in test-driven grammar-development::

-1. The AST still keeps the content of L, LF and LFF literally, although L and LF are merged with adjacent text-nodes during :ref:`AST-transformation <asttransformation>` or even earlier.
+1. The AST still keeps the content of L, LF and GAP literally, although L and LF are merged with adjacent text-nodes during :ref:`AST-transformation <asttransformation>` or even earlier.
     Ideally, though they should be normalized (before merging).